pioorg/Testcontainers-performance-up/README.md

 Not if we cache them between test runs.
 Alternatively we could create custom image(s) and store them in local repo.
 Please remember that existence of the cache means invalidation issues.

+### Task 10
+Can we reuse more than just DB snapshots?